-A fight at a local nightclub breaks out, and you are caught unawares in the middle of it, breaking your arm in the ensuing chaos.
+A fight at a local nightclub breaks out, and you are caught unaware in the middle of it, breaking your arm in the ensuing chaos.
 Who is responsible to pay for the damages?
 You might file a negligent security lawsuit if you can prove that additional security would have kept you from injury.

 In Florida, business and commercial property owners have a responsibility to protect anyone who comes onto their premises from personal dangers.
 They need to fulfill their duty by providing proper lighting, keeping the premises safe and possibly employing security guards.
 If they neglect or intentionally disregard these duties, they can be held responsible for any resulting losses or injuries, which could lead to a claim against the business.